jermafenser/doom64-dc/README.md

 # Acknowledgments

-Immorpher [https://github.com/Immorpher] for introducing me to the entire Doom 64 RE scene, getting me hooked on hacking the N64 version
+Immorpher [https://github.com/Immorpher] for introducing me to the entire Doom 64 RE scene, getting me hooked on hacking the N64 version.
+His role as Subject Matter Expert was invaluable, helping me see (and hear) all of the inaccuracies and bugs I missed along the way.

 This port is heavily based off of his Merciless Edition and Doom 64 XE work [https://github.com/Immorpher/doom64xe]